skimzor/DMG-AB/README.md

 # Ordering

 Upload the gerber to a PCB fab (JLCPCB, PCBWay, OSHPark) with a board thickness of 1.2mm and in your favorite color.
-Then transfer the components from an original DMG Audio Board (verify the correct polarity of the capacitors is correct when transferring).
+Then transfer the components from an original DMG Audio Board (verify the correct polarity of the capacitors when transferring).

 # Disclaimer